A Brief History of Biological Studies in our "Limestone" Regions

 and the Port au Port Peninsula in the south.

-John Maunder of the Newfoundland Museum (now The Rooms Provincial Museum) has more recently made much larger collections
+John Maunder of the Newfoundland Museum (now The Rooms Provincial Museum) [now retired] has more recently made much larger collections

 of land and freshwater molluscs in the "limestone" regions.

 Anne Marie Hynes, a student at Sir Wilfred Grenfell College (now Memorial University of Newfoundland, Corner Brook